What is Mikage?

 This delayed source release is the middle ground we feel is best to achieve Mikage's goals.
 Our past work on open-source emulators like Dolphin has shown that development in the open just doesn't yield the desired benefits in the early stages but often comes with some rather unnecessary distractions.
 For similar reasons we may opt not to release 100% of the source code required to build binaries - but “only” the 99% which document the 3DS platform and our approach to emulation.

-That said, we regularly share our contributions to external projects that Mikage is built on, many of which are beneficial to other emulators too.
+We already started doing this: Selected components of Mikage are already public, such as the shader assembler nihstro or the serialization library blobify.
+We also regularly share our contributions to external projects that Mikage is built on, many of which are beneficial to other emulators too.
 Examples of projects we contributed to are the graphics library Vulkan-Hpp, the Android NDK, the package manager Conan, and the library SDL2.